What is 3/8 of 24? A practical guide to Fractions and Multiplication

 -

 Can I use a calculator for fraction multiplication?
 Yes, most calculators have functions to handle fraction multiplication.
-On the flip side, understanding the underlying principles is crucial for developing mathematical fluency.
+Even so, understanding the underlying principles is crucial for developing mathematical fluency.

 -